 Royalty income FTC

 Unless a more advantageous provision (e.g. a tax sparing provision) would apply based on a DTT concluded by Belgium (see the treaty list in the Withholding taxes section), an FTC is granted under Belgian tax law with respect to foreign royalty income, provided that this income has effectively been subject to taxation in its source country.
-This FTC is equal to 15/85 of the net frontier amount (i.e. after deduction of foreign WHT) with a fraction of which the numerator is equal to the foreign WHT that was actually withheld expressed as a percentage of the income to which such tax relates and limited to 15%, and of which the denominator is equal to 100 less the numerator.
+This FTC is calculated by multiplying the net frontier amount (i.e. after deduction of foreign WHT) with a fraction of which the numerator is equal to the foreign WHT that was actually withheld expressed as a percentage of the income to which such tax relates and limited to 15%, and of which the denominator is equal to 100 less the numerator.
 The FTC is, in principle, included in the taxable basis of the recipient company and is only creditable against Belgian income tax to the extent that said foreign income is included in the taxable basis of the Belgian company.
 As regards innovation income benefitting from the IID, the FTC can only be credited against the tax due on said innovation income.
 Excess FTC, if any, is not refundable and cannot be carried forward.

 Interest income FTC